CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Is Outbound
 ![](../../Attachements/Pasted%20image%2020251118123918.png)

-When using PHS/PTA password hash
+When using PHS/PTA password hash will be at entra connect sync and a copy is copied to microsoft which  might be compliance issue in some company

+Federate can be used in compliance issue company.

 ##### ENTRA CLOUD SYNC